Peabody Compliance SDK

 How It Works

-The agent is a lightweight macOS menubar app (PeabodyServiceMac) that runs a local HTTP server on localhost:12180.
-When the Peabody JS SDK detects a Mac, it silently probes this port.
+The agent is a lightweight system service (PeabodyService) that runs a local HTTP server on localhost:12180.
+When the Peabody JS SDK detects a desktop environment, it silently probes this port.
 If the agent is running, its hardware payload is included in the verification POST to your server.
-Your server then verifies the ECDSA signature and uses the WiFi triangulation data — via the Google Geolocation API — to resolve the user's true physical coordinates.
+Your server then verifies the signature and uses the WiFi triangulation data — via the Google Geolocation API — to resolve the user's true physical coordinates.

 WiFi Triangulation